 Custom interactions on your site can be tracked as events, like playing a video or clicking a button.
 Events need to be setup, usually in your website’s code.

 When reading a report, the items on the y-axes are called the dimensions.
 For example, the Acquisition overview report dimensions are the different channels (Direct, Referral,Organic Search, etc.)

 When reading a report, the x-axes items are the metrics.
 These are usually counts or percentages, like in the Acquisition overview report they are the Sessions, % New Sessions, etc.

 Before you go…

-Now that you know the basic jargon, you should be able to join in on all that Google Analytics talk at your next meeting!
+Now that you know the basic jargon and definitions, you should be able to join in on all that Google Analytics talk at your next meeting!